InteractiveMechanics/nmai-nk360-interactives/README.md

 # NMAI NK360 Interactives

 ### TODO
-* Add in details on project structure.
 * Set up a distribution process for production
-* Set up a system for data files for interactives that have multiple versions
-* Set up a system for theme switching between modules for interactives that have multiple versions
+* Configure dev/dist process for multiple versions and themes

 ### Getting started
 * Clone the repository